Instruct, Not Assist: LLM-based Multi-Turn Planning and Hierarchical Questioning for Socratic Code Debugging: Experiments

-\paragraph{Quantitative Metrics:} We apply quantitative metrics to objectively evaluate the effectiveness and efficiency of our framework.
-We calculate the overall Success Rate (\textbf{Success}) with the number of bug fixes generated by the Student that are isomorphic to the ground truth set of bug fixes.
-We also compute the average number of turns (\textbf{Avg.
-Turns}) required by the method to reach the goal state.
+\paragraph{Quantitative:} We apply quantitative metrics to objectively evaluate the effectiveness and efficiency of our framework.

+\begin{itemize}[leftmargin=*] \itemsep-0.15em \item \textbf{Overall Success Rate (Success):} We check whether the final list of bug fixes generated by the Student, $B_S$, and the ground truth set of big fixes, $B_{GT}$, are isomorphic (Section \ref{sec: restructuring}).
+The success rate is calculated as $|B_{GT} \cup B_S| / |B_{GT}|$. \item \textbf{Average Number of Turns (\#T):} We compute the average number of turns required by the method to reach the goal state.
+This metric provides insight into the efficiency and depth of the interaction process. \end{itemize}